 Inspiration From the Lord Jesus’ Refusal to Observe the Sabbath

-In the Old Testament, Jehovah God required man to observe the Sabbath; while in the New Testament, the Lord, accompanied by the disciples, did His work outside of the temple and didn’t observe the Sabbath.
+In the Old Testament, Jehovah God required man to observe the Sabbath; while in the New Testament, the Lord Jesus, accompanied by the disciples, did His work outside of the temple and didn’t observe the Sabbath.
 In the eyes of man, there is contradiction between God’s work in different ages.
 But how could God do anything wrong?
 What will of God is concealed within the Lord Jesus’ refusal to observe the Sabbath?
 And what inspiration does it bring to us today?
 Please read “The Inspiration That the Lord Jesus’ Refusal to Observe the Sabbath Brings to Us” and explore the mysteries contained within.

 By Su Jie